Integrating with PagerDuty

 - Click the PagerDuty integration card, then click Setup PagerDuty.

-- Enter the PagerDuty API key that was just generated and click Save.
+- Enter the PagerDuty API key that you copied into the API Token field.

-Once your PagerDuty instance is configured, you have the capability to link and/or import PagerDuty services into FireHydrant's services.
+After PagerDuty is installed, you also have the capability to link and/or import PagerDuty services into FireHydrant's services.
 This enables multiple capabilities, including:

 - Head over to Service Catalog > Services and click the Add services dropdown and Import from third party.